Cold Chain Security

 Gap 4: Inadequate insider rotation controls

-Cold chain operations run on tight crews of trained workers — refrigeration techs, dock crews, dispatchers, drivers — and the same crews handle the highest-value cargo in the network.
-Insider collusion accounts for a disproportionate share of cold chain loss compared to dry van.
+Cold chain runs on tight crews — reefer techs, dock leads, dispatchers, drivers — and the same crews touch the highest-value freight in the network.
+Insider collusion drives a bigger share of cold chain loss than it does dry van.

-Fix: Insider risk SOP covering scheduled rotation of high-trust roles, dual-authority workflows for high-risk decisions (seal application, gate access, exception approvals), exception monitoring on OS&D variance and timing patterns, and structured background re-screening for sensitive roles.
-The goal is not to imply distrust — it's to make collusion structurally harder.
+Fix: An insider risk SOP covering scheduled rotation of high-trust roles, dual-authority on the riskiest decisions (seal application, gate access, exception approvals), exception monitoring on OS&D and timing patterns, and re-screening for sensitive roles.
+Goal isn't distrust — it's making collusion structurally harder.

 Gap 5: Broken customer chain-of-custody documentation